-4. STUDENTS, PARENTS & EMPLOYEES
+4. STUDENTS, PARENTS AND EMPLOYEES

-MEASURE THE SCHOOL DEMONSTRATES COMPLIANCE WITH RATING 4a.
+MEASURE THE SCHOOL DEMONSTRATES COMPLIANCE WITH THE FOLLOWING RATING 4a.
 Rights of Students Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to the rights of students.
-A school may still meet standard if it was out of compliance in a minor area, or the school may have unknowingly been out of compliance in a major area, but immediately took action to negate any potential resulting problems.
-MEETS 4b.
-Recurrent Enrollment NOT EVALUATED FOR SCHOOLS IN THEIR FIRST YEAR OF OPERATIONS NOT APPLICABLE 4c.
-Teacher and Staff Credentials Legal obligations for public schools to employ appropriately qualified and credentialed staff including administrative, teaching, and educational support staff as required by law.
+DOES NOT MEET 4b.
+Recurrent Enrollment and your to the next evenesed as a nerespiters of the total number 4c.
+Teacher and Staff Credentials Legal obligations for public schools to employ appropriately qualified and credentialed staff, including administrative, teaching, and educational support staff as required by law.
 MEETS 4d.
+Employee Rights d.
 Employee Rights Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to employment considerations.
-MEETS 4e.
+4e.
 Background Checks Applicable state and federal laws, rules, regulations, and provisions of the charter contract relating to background checks of all applicable individuals (including stand and members of the charter community, where applicable).
 MEETS

-No limits to admission on any basis other than age group, grade level, or enrollment capacity ✓ No tuition charged 1 Follows lottery enrollment laws 1 Does not inquire about a student's special education status during the application process 1 Accepts a variety of documents to establish a student's age and residency 1 Does not inquire about a student or parent's U.S. citizenship status or immigration status 1
+SCHOOL COMPLIANCE WITH ADMISSIONS AND ENROLLMENT PRACTICES No limits to admission on any basis other than age group, grade level, or enrollment capacity 1 No tuition charged 1 Follows lottery enrollment laws 1 Does not inquire about a student's special education status during the application process 1 Accepts a variety of documents to establish a student's age and residency 1 Does not inquire about a student or parent's U.S. citizenship status or immigration status 1

-Through a desk audit of documentation submitted by Green Dot Destiny, and in-person verification at the First Year Site Visit, the Commission monitored compliance with the school's obligation to protect the rights of all students.
+Through a desk audit of documentation submitted by Green Dot Destiny, the Commission monitored compliance with the school's obligation to protect the rights of all students.
 The Commission did not identify any areas of non-compliance.
+The CPR report identified that the school nondiscrimination and sexual harassment policy and procedure for students was not compliant.
+The recommendation was to update the student handbook with the relevant information prior to the start of the 2018-19 school year.

-For the 2016-17 school year, the school had coordinators in place to fulfill its responsibilities under Section 504, Title IX, McKinney-Vento, Foster Care and state nondiscrimination laws.
+For the 2017-18 school year, the school had coordinators in place to fulfill its responsibilities under Section 504, Title IX, McKinney-Vento, Foster Care, and state nondiscrimination laws.
 Each of the coordinators received training regarding their responsibilities.
 Green Dot Destiny included a nondiscrimination statement in all major school publications widely disseminated to students, parents, and employees.
 Furthermore, the school posted its sexual harassment policy and educational rights of homeless children and youth in accessible locations of the school's campus.
-The Commission verified that the school adopted discrimination complaint and appeal procedures and a sexual harassment policy and procedure that are consistent with the requirements in state law.
-Green Dot Destiny has formalized methods of data collection and analysis as well as the ability to implement effective interventions throughout the course of the year regarding discrimination in course and program enrollment and discipline of students across subgroups.
+The Commission verified that the school adopted discrimination complaint and appeal procedures and sexual harassment policy and procedure that are consistent with the requirements in state law.
+Green Dot Destiny has formalized methods of data collection and analysis as well as the ability to implement effective interventions throughout the year regarding discrimination in the course and program enrollment and discipline of students across subgroups.
 Furthermore, the school has a process for auditing instructional materials to evaluate and eliminate bias pertaining to a protected class in all textbooks and instructional materials.

 Overall, Green Dot Destiny has removed barriers to the enrollment and retention of all students.
-Its application is available on its website and on campus and is translated into six languages.
+Its application is available on its website and campus and is translated into six languages.

 Furthermore, Green Dot Destiny includes a Student Housing Questionnaire in its enrollment packet and includes a comprehensive Homeless Student Policy in its Family Handbook.
-The school identified a Foster Care/McKinney-Vento Liaison responsible for enrollment, accommodations such as donating backpacks and uniforms, facilitating transportation for eligible students and coordinating services with community agencies and entities.
+The school identified a Foster Care/McKinney-Vento Liaison responsible for enrollment, accommodations such as donating backpacks and uniforms, facilitating transportation for eligible students, and coordinating services with community agencies and entities.